xmpp-iot/xmpp-iot.github.io/_posts/basics/2014-11-04-being-friends.md

 Using this way of endpoint security creates andless possibilities with changing the ownership of devcices during first commissioning[^commission] It even supports the usecase of thirdparty delivering unnamed Things that you can buy and the transfer them to be your own property

+[^commission] The process when a Thing recieves it first condiguration.

 `JID (jabber id):` Every account in the XMPP network have an identity that looks like an email adress it is a uniqe identifier in the domain this is called the Jabber ID or **JID**.
 {: .notice-inverse}
 `Resource:` For every login to a server a client will recive a **Resource** this id is used to distinguish between the different session.
-For example you being logged in to the same account from your **ipad*, **phone*, **computer* etc.
+For example you being logged in to the same account from your *ipad*, *phone*, *computer* etc.
 When working with Things it is seldom a Thing has several logins and resources but you should be aware of the possibility.
 {: .notice-inverse}

 [pidgin-ex]: http://im.about.com/od/imfornewusers/ss/pidgin-account-adding-contacts.htm

-[^commission] The process when a Thing recieves it first condiguration